Hawkynt/C--FrameworkExtensions/CONTRIBUTING.md

 Ask if unsure and [learn](https://www.youtube.com/watch?v=Tb2Fx9qku_o) about [micro-optimizations](https://www.specbranch.com/posts/intro-to-micro-optimization/) and [why they are needed](https://medium.com/google-developers/the-truth-about-preventative-optimizations-ccebadfd3eb5).
 If you really feel it, create benchmark code under "Tests" like the one already in place.

-BTW: I am using JetBrains [ReSharper](https://www.jetbrains.com/resharper/) so don't wonder upon specific comments for it.
+BTW: I am using [JetBrains](https://www.jetbrains.com) [ReSharper](https://www.jetbrains.com/resharper/) so don't wonder upon specific comments for it.

 ## Hardcore-Fixer?

 Everyone can learn new things and nobody is perfect.
-Some things just don't work yet like I like them to be.
+Some things just don't work (yet) like I like them to be.
-If you gonna fix actions, code, tests or whatever just let me know.
+If you gonna fix actions, code, tests, docs or whatever just let me know.

 ## Code-Conventions